juanrc235/quizzer/README.md

 # quizzer
 A console-based program to practice with the ISO II questions.
 It will automatically load the files in the questions dir.
-You can also load and specific file with the `-f` option.
+You can also load a specific file with the `-f` option.

 Thanks to [Jaime León](https://github.com/jaimelr10) for adding all the questions files.
 I would like also to thanks [Enrique Cepeda](https://github.com/Equecevi) its contribution adding the questions of the last two units <3.